monishwarank/brix-project-development/Full Stack Dev 2/project-allocation-management-system.md

 **Project Description**

-A web application that allows organizations to allocate projects to team members, track progress, and manage collaboration.
+A project that allows the organizations to allocate projects to team members, track progress, and manage collaboration.
 Project leads can oversee multiple projects, monitor tasks, and ensure timely completion.